Film Hub Wales Member

 Bringing a diversity of film from around the world to the people living and working in rural areas of the West Midlands.
 Working with existing venues and interest groups – in arts centres, village halls or the backrooms of pubs – Borderlines offers an exhilarating, international programme of screenings, talks by film makers and participatory events.
 From the undiscovered film to the global success, Borderlines presents work that is of high quality, embraces diversity, explores rurality, promotes the local film industry and encourages debate and learning.

-Borderlines Film Festival will turn 18 in 2020.
-For 17 days in early spring, we bring the best cinema to 25 or so venues in the rural counties of Herefordshire, Shropshire, Worcestershire (Malvern) and Powys.
+Borderlines Film Festival takes place in the rural counties of Herefordshire, Shropshire, Worcestershire (Malvern) and Powys.

 - Type of organisation: Film Festival